Lookism (manhwa): Themes

 The webtoon's main theme is lookism: bias based on a person's physical appearance.
 Daniel, the main character, is an overweight, unattractive student who is bullied until his appearance changes.
-Other themes include gangs, extortion, animal hoarding, cults, body shaming, anti-social behaviours, stalking, body positivity, rape, and attempted murder.
+Other themes include gangs, extortion, bullying, animal hoarding, cults, body shaming, anti-social behaviours, stalking, body positivity, rape, and attempted murder.

 Character designs

 Daniel's design was inspired by model Park Hyung-seok.
 Jay Hong's design was inspired by model Hong Jae-yeol; DG was inspired by G-Dragon; Oliver Jang's design was inspired by Jang Dongwoo, ARU by singer IU, Jace is modeled by former 2PM leader and singer Jay Park. and Vasco/Euntae Lee was inspired by a rapper whose former stage name was Vasco.
-The manhwa was created by Park Tae-joon, also a model.
+The manhwa was created by Taejun Pak, also a model.